nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* The methods for the addition of remark, module and telegram handle field were adapted from AB3 Tutorial 2.
+* The methods for the addition of remark, module and telegram handle fields were adapted from AB3 Tutorial 2.

 --------------------------------------------------------------------------------------------------------------------